LOG Pipeline User Manual¶

 After completing the configuration, restart DataKit using the command line datakit --restart

-Step Two: Determine Fields to Extract Based on Collected Logs¶
+Step Two: Determine Fields to Parse Based on Collected Logs¶

 After enabling the log collector, you can view the collected DataKit logs in the Guance workspace.
-Observe and analyze the DataKit logs to determine the fields to extract, such as log generation time, log level, log module, module content, and log content.
+Observe and analyze DataKit logs to determine the log parsing fields, such as the time the log was generated, the log level, the log module, the module content, and the log content, etc.

 Step Three: Create a Custom Pipeline¶

-In the Guance workspace Logs > Pipelines, click Create Pipeline to create a new Pipeline file.
+In the Guance workspace LOG > Pipelines, click Create Pipeline to create a new Pipeline file.

 Filter Logs¶

-Select the log source as “datakit”, and the Pipeline with the same name as the selected log source will be auto-generated.
+Select the log source as “datakit”.
+A Pipeline with the same name as the selected log source will be automatically generated.

 Define Parsing Rules¶

 Define the parsing rules for the logs.
-Multiple script functions are supported, and you can directly view their syntax format from the list of script functions provided by Guance.
+Multiple script functions are supported, and you can directly view their syntax format through the script function list provided by Guance.

-Based on the observed results of the logs, you can write a Pipeline script file.
+In this example, based on the observation results of the logs, you can write a Pipeline script file.
 We can use the add_pattern()

-script function to define custom patterns and reference them in Grok to parse the logs.
-For example, rename
+script function to first define a pattern and reference the custom pattern in Grok to parse the logs.
+As shown below, where rename

 and default_time